USEPA/CIP-service/README.md

 - docker-compose (usually bundled nowadays with docker)
 - at least 16 GB of memory
 - at least 80 GB of free disk
-- access to a public or deploy-key secured cip20 code repository
+- access to a public or deploy-key secured CIP Service code repository

 ### Containers Utilized